sitegeist/Sitegeist.Monocle/README.md

 ## Installation

 Sitegeist.Monocle eventually will become available via packagist.
-After that just add `"sitegeist/monocle" : "~1.0"` to the require-dev section of the composer.json or run `composer require sitegeist/monocle`.
+After that just add `"sitegeist/monocle" : "~1.0"` to the require section of the composer.json or run `composer require sitegeist/monocle`.
 We use semantic-versioning so every breaking change will increase the major-version number.

 In the meantime you can add the following lines to your composer.json.